Are you running on empty? By the middle of the day, by Thursday you are ready for the bed or the weekend respectively.

-So, about a month ago I said that what was good for her will be good for me.
-I have been still struggling with a few extra pounds, ok, about 15 or 20 extra pounds.
+So, at some point I said that what was good for her will be good for me.
+I had been still struggling with a few extra pounds, OK, not so few, about 15 or 20 extra pounds.

 So I started to watch myself.
-I noticed that most things I eat I eat them because I think they are good for me.
-Or because they taste good, but I want more and more of it.
+I noticed that most things I ate I ate them because I thought they were good for me.
+Or maybe because they tasted good, but I wanted more and more of it.
 That is always a dead giveaway.
-There is even a saying: you can’t just eat one potato chip, you have to eat till it’s gone.
+There is even a saying: you can't just eat one potato chip, you have to eat till it's gone.

-My body is confused enough after 50 years of eating according to my mind, so I muscle tested and found some interesting stuff.
+My body was confused after 70 years of eating according to my mind, so I muscle tested and found some interesting stuff.

 All milk products are bad for me.
 How do I know?
 I can drink a lot and still want more.
 I can eat all the cheese in the house and want more.
-I can drink tea or coffee just to have more of the half and half.
+I can drink tea or coffee just to have more of the milk.
 Hah, gotcha.

 So, what do I eat?
-Very simple, the past few days I have eaten salmon, beef kidney (I am not British but I love them), soaked almonds.
-And occasionally raw onions… A slice here and there.
-That’s it.
+Very simple, the past few days I have eaten salmon, catfish nuggets, raw tuna.
+Cauliflower, radishes, Brussel sprouts.
+And occasionally raw onions...
+A slice here and there.
+That's it.
 I am happy, I am fulfilled, I am nurtured and I can probably live like this for the rest of my life.
-1

 Now, I don't want this whole article to turn into a diet article, that wasn't my purpose.
 But how you eat can be a dead giveaway of how you live.
 And it can be a good indicator of why you are unhappy, unfulfilled, and starved to death inside and out.